 PLANNING FOR A BETTER FINANCIAL FUTURE

 Quick Note –- Never rely on credit as an emergency fund: If you have a savings plan, you can avoid one of the most destructive financial habits: using credit as an emergency fund.
-It is better to take a little money out of savings to replace the washing machine that died suddenly, than taking on new debt.
+It is better to take a little money out of savings to replace the flat tire or the washing machine that died suddenly, than taking on new debt.

 Contribute to a retirement plan.
-If you already have a 401k or other retirement plan, try to contribute as much as possible.
+If you already have a 401k or other retirement plan, try to contribute as much to it as possible.
 At the very least, kick in as much as your employer matches.
 (An employer’s matched contribution is free money that you will lose by not contributing to the plan.)
 Of course, if you can max out your contributions, so much the better.
 However, as with general savings, even small contributions add up over time.

 If you do not have an employer-based retirement plan (or you wish to save more), consider opening a no-fee or low-fee traditional or Roth IRA.
 Make regular contributions that come out of your account automatically on the day you are paid.
 As with other savings, the key to retirement savings is to set up the account so you never see the money.

 Update your will.
 Because your financial situation has changed, I recommend that you review your will to see if it needs revision.
 If you do not have a will, you may wish to have an attorney draft one.
 In my Philadelphia area bankruptcy practice, I am always happy to refer my clients to an estates attorney who can revise a will or write a new one at a minimal cost.

 If you take care of these few items after your bankruptcy, you will be well on your way to a better financial future.